 Step 1.
 Create SharePoint List, where you will define all the upcoming projects for which you need to create a workspace.
 Create a column with the name of the project, as well as a column with the project owner.

 Step 2.
 Open Power Automate and create Manually Triggered Flow.
 Choose an action – Get SharePoint Items.
-And add a link to your SharePoint Site with the list of projects.
+Add a link to your SharePoint Site with the list of projects.

 Step 3.
 Next, find Microsoft Teams Connector and choose an action – Create a Team.
 With Dynamic Content, you can customize a name for the future team in Microsoft Teams based on the “Title” column.
 Next, add a team description.
 For example, “Owner is – “, and add the “Owner” column.

 Step 4.
 Excellent, you can run your Flow!
 In just a few seconds, 4 new teams will appear in your Microsoft Teams environment.
-And what if you needed 40?
+What if you needed 40?
 Imagine how you shorten the time?